 Pears

-Pears are delicate and need room temperature to ripen correctly.
+Pears are delicate and need to ripen at room temperature.
 Refrigerating them too early results in a gritty texture and less flavor.
 Keep them on the counter until they’re ripe and juicy.

 Apricots